electrichasgoneaudi/electrichasgoneaudi.github.io/content/technology/audiconnect/navigationandinfotainment/_index.md

 ### Access to Twitter

 With Audi connect and Twitter, you do not have to be afraid of missing out on what is happening.
 Now you can easily follow current events, such as news feeds and trends, thanks to its integrated reading function.

+## myInfo

+Current services concerning your travel plans are available in the connect category myInfo.
+These include weather forecasts or current news from sports and politics.
+An overview of all myInfo services can be found here.

 ### News online (individually)